squid314/.common-config/README.md

 ## TODOs

 * add script to copy everything from this repo to the user's home directory and replace any mandatory absolute paths with correct ones
+* change configuration to not rely on the presence of git